Starting a new Club with the AUU

 - A clause that forbids the securing of profits for members (that is, it is defined as a non-profit rather than a business)

-- If your club is affiliated with another organisation (i.e. a particular faculty or school), a letter from that organisation approving the affiliation must also be provided.
+If your Club is affiliated with another organistion (i.e a particular faculty or school), a letter from that organisation approving the affiliation must also be provided.
 Please also attach this to the email.